 Every night when we sleep, we dream.
 Dreams are the images created by our subconscious mind during the REM phase of sleep.
-Many experts believe that our dreams are directly influenced by our encounters and emotions we experience during our waking hours.
-It should come as no surprise that many newly recovering people experience what are known as drug dreams, or dreams in which the recovering addict is using or around drugs and/or alcohol.
-These dreams are often extremely vivid and can leave the individual confused or truly believing he or she had used even after waking.
+Many experts believe that our dreams are directly influenced by the encounters and the emotions we experience during our waking hours.
+It should come as no surprise that many newly recovering people experience what is known as drug dreams, or dreams in which the recovering addict is using or around drugs and/or alcohol.
+These dreams are often extremely vivid and can leave the individual confused or truly believing he or she has used them even after waking.
 This is a completely normal portion of the recovery process, especially in the beginning, and should not be a source of shame or fear.
-But the dangers posed by drug dreams are very real nonetheless, and it is extremely important for a person newly in recovery to know how to handle drug dreams and the resulting feelings that stem from them.
+However, the dangers posed by drug dreams are very real nonetheless, and it is extremely important for a person newly in recovery to know how to handle drug dreams and the resulting feelings that stem from them.

 The first thing you should do after awakening from a drug dream is to bring yourself back into reality.
 The vividness of the dream may have seemed completely real, but it is important to recognize it for what it was: a dream.
 Much like waking up from a nightmare as a child, remind yourself that it’s not real.
 Many people report feelings of shame or guilt after having a drug dream, feeling as though it is somehow his or her fault that he or she is dreaming about using.
 It is impossible to control the subconscious mind.
 It is not that you are not doing enough for your recovery or that you’re failing in any way, it happens to the best of us.
 Even people with years of sobriety report having drug dreams on occasion.
 Do not beat yourself up.
 A drug dream itself is not a relapse.